kingkw1/AffectLink/README.md

     It's highly recommended to use a Python virtual environment to manage dependencies.
 This ensures that AffectLink's libraries don't conflict with other Python projects on your system.

     * **A. Create a Virtual Environment (Recommended Python 3.10):**
+        It's highly recommended to use Python 3.10 for this project.

         * **For Windows Users:**
             If `python3.10` is not directly recognized as a command, you have a few options:
             * **Option 1 (Recommended for most Windows users):** Use the `py` launcher if Python is installed via the official installer and `py` is in your PATH.